fabioformosa/metamorphosis-nestjs/README.md

-# metamorphosis-nest
+# METAMORPHOSIS-NEST
 **Metamorphosis** is set of libraries that provide utilities to convert objects from a class to another one.
 Tipically you'll have to convert entities to DTOs and/or viceversa.

-**Metamorphosis-nest** is the NodeJs version of Metamorphosis library, and it has been adapted to the popular framework NestJs.
+**Metamorphosis-nest** is the NodeJs version of Metamorphosis library, and it has been adapted to the popular framework [NestJS](https://nestjs.com).
 This module exports a conversion service, that you can import and use into your application as hub of all convertions.

 ## QUICK START